 by Susan Spann

 The business plan section on Marketing Strategies has three sub-sections: pre-release, release phase, and post-release.
+Creating a specific plan for each phase helps keep the author – and the marketing efforts – on target and on track.

 Please help me welcoming award-winning, multi-published author, Barbara Monajem. (applause)